tierrun/node-sdk/README.md

 will on the non-trial phase will be delayed until the end of the trial period.

-**Experimental**: If `checkout` is set to an object with `success_url` and `cancel_url` strings, then the response will contain a `checkout_url`, and the subscription will not be created until the user completes the steps at the provided URL.
-This API is experimental, and may change in a future update.
+**Experimental**: If `checkout` is set to an object with a `success_url` string and optionally a `cancel_url` string, then the response will contain a `checkout_url`, and the subscription will not be created until the user completes the steps at the provided URL. **This API is experimental, and may change in a future update.**

 ### `schedule(org, phases, { info, checkout })`